gender-bias/gender-bias/README.md

 * Axelson RD, Solow CM, Ferguson KJ, Cohen MB.
 Assessing implicit gender bias in Medical Student Performance Evaluations.
 Eval Health Prof. 2010 Sep;33(3):365-85.
 * Eagly, A.H.; Karau, S.J., "Role congruity theory of prejudice toward female leaders," Psychological Review 109, no. 3 (July 2002): 573-597.; Ridgeway, 2002.
 * Foschi M. Double standards for competence: theory and research.
 Ann Rev Soc.
 2000;26:21–42.
+* Gaucher, D., Friesen, J., & Kay, A. C. (2011, March 7).
+Evidence That Gendered Wording in Job Advertisements Exists and Sustains Gender Inequality.
+Journal of Personality and Social Psychology.
 * Hirshfield LE. ‘‘She’s not good with crying’’: the effect of gender expectations on graduate students’ assessments of their principal investigators.
 Gender Educ.
 2014;26(6):601–617.
 * Madera, J. M., Hebl, M. R., & Martin, R. C. (2009).
 Gender and letters of recommendation for academia: Agentic and communal differences.
 Journal of Applied Psychology, 94(6), 1591.
 * Ross DA, Boatright D, Nunez-Smith M, Jordan A, Chekroud A, Moore EZ (2017) Differences in words used to describe racial and gender groups in Medical Student Performance Evaluations.
 PLoS ONE 12(8): e0181659.